jprausch/Lookout-Server/README.md

 https://nodejs.org/en/download/

 After installation you need to install the following packages:
 - npm install node-protobuf   Package to serialize and parse Google Proto Bufs
-- npm install netmask         Simple Package for Subnet masking
 - npm install express         Fast Web Franmework for Node JS
 - npm install unique-concat   Package that combines to arrays into one and deletes duplicates